vadiminshakov/fabric-sdk-go-vault/README.md

 ### Hyperledger Fabric Go SDK patch for Vault crypto storage

+This repository contains patch for Fabric BCCSP and fabric-sdk-go own packages.
+This patch makes it possible to use Vault as users' crypto storage instead of default file-based storage.

 #### Howto
 1. apply patch to the sdk
 2. make replace of sdk in go.mod